cloudevents/spec/discovery.md

 - `200 OK` meaning the the original Service was successfully deleted
 - `204 No Content` to indicate that the `DELETE` request is not completed yet
 - `409 Conflict` to indicate that the original `DELETE` request message failed.
-  The HTTP Response Body SHOULD contain information as to why the create failed.
+  The HTTP Response Body SHOULD contain information as to why the delete failed.

 Note that any other failure response indicates that the `GET` to the